 Tracking Turtle Doves

-In summer 2014, scientists from the RSPB Centre for Conservation Science fitted a turtle dove – named Titan – with small, lightweight satellite tag in Suffolk before it embarked on its mammoth migration journey.
-Titan then completed an incredible 11,200 km to Mali in West Africa where he spent his winter and back to Suffolk again – to exactly where he originally was tagged.
+Back in summer 2014, scientists from the RSPB Centre for Conservation Science fitted a Turtle Dove – named Titan – with a small, lightweight satellite tag in Suffolk before it embarked on its mammoth migration journey.
+Titan then completed an incredible 11,200 km to Mali in West Africa, spending the winter there before returning to Suffolk – to exactly where he originally was tagged.

 Titan being tagged_Suffolk2014_photo credit to Thomas Churchyard

-Titan being fitted with his lightweight tag which allows us to track his migration from Suffolk to Mali and back again, photo credit: Tom Churchyard
+Titan being fitted with his lightweight tag which allowed us to track his migration from Suffolk to Mali and back again.
+Credit: Tom Churchyard.

 Titan flew mostly under the cover of darkness.
 He flew across vast landscapes such as the Atlas Mountains, Sahara Desert and the Gulf of Cadiz.
 And he travelled around 500-700 km per night, flying at a maximum speed of 60 km per hour.